 - You have applied for financial aid by completing the FAFSA and Normandale has received the results of your FAFSA application

-- You have submitted a Third Party Authorization Form to the Business Office
+- You have submitted a Third Party Authorization Form to the Payments and Billing Office

-- You have enrolled in the Post Secondary Enrollment Options (PSEO) program and have submitted your PSEO form, signed by your high school counselor, to the Business Office.
+- You have enrolled in the Post Secondary Enrollment Options (PSEO) program and have submitted your PSEO form, signed by your high school counselor, to the Payments and Billing Office.
 This form must be completed and turned in each semester

-- The Business Office has received advance payment of a scholarship, scholarship notice, or other approved waiver at least equal to the amount of tuition and fees due.
+- The Payments and Billing Office has received advance payment of a scholarship, scholarship notice, or other approved waiver at least equal to the amount of tuition and fees due.

 If you do not meet the above criteria, you MUST pay your full tuition/fees by the established payment deadline or your courses MAY BE DROPPED.
 If you decide not to attend, do not rely on the college to drop you.